-NLI (National Letter of Intent) – An agreement signed by the student athlete, parent or guardian and the institution’s athletic director that states the student athlete’s commitment to attend the institution for one full academic year in return the institution agrees to provide athletic financial aid for one full academic year.
+NLI (National Letter of Intent) – An agreement signed by the student-athlete, parent or guardian and the institution that states the student athlete’s commitment to attend the institution for one full academic year in return the institution agrees to provide athletic financial aid for one full academic year.

 Official visit – A visit to campus that is paid for by the institution.
 You are allowed 5 total official visits, only one per institution.
 You must provide your high school transcript and either a SAT, ACT, PSAT or ACT and be registered with the NCAA Eligibility Center.

-Unofficial visit – A visit taken to a college or university that is paid for by the student athlete or their parents.
+Unofficial visit – A visit that is taken to a college or university that is paid for by the student-athlete or their parents.
 You are allowed 3 complimentary tickets to a home sporting event.
 You may take as many unofficial visits as you would like and at any time.